krkode/knitpic/README.md

                 - select trs will be removed from legend MED - allow user to input length and width the scale pic accordingly ADV - allow user to input measurements/gauge
+ADV - allow user to dicate how many color variations there are, e.g. they have 10 different colors so chart can only be composed of 10 colors
 MED - display stitch as v not a square
 EZ - having a blog page with the projects made from the knitpic function would be cute. like include the generated chart and then the final product, ooo could include the pics in the read me too!